 This KPI Model finally allows manufacturing teams to measure, visualize and track KPIs in ways that were never before possible – from hour to hour, product to product, shift to shift and even compare KPIs across all production data.
 Or a manufacturer can compare KPIs by suppliers to see how production inputs impact process KPIs.
-Ultimately, the KPIs Model is the most complete realization of the 4M (Man, Machine, Material, Method) Lean Manufacturing analysis methodology, bringing the capability to any of the four across any variable or parameter into one manufacturing productivity platform.
+Ultimately, the KPI Dashboard for Manufacturing is the most complete realization of the 4M (Man, Machine, Material, Method) Lean Manufacturing analysis methodology, bringing the capability to any of the four across any variable or parameter into one manufacturing productivity platform.
 So, what novel capabilities does this provide in practice?

 - Compare the impact of external factors like humidity on KPIs